Shasthojoy/howi/README.md

 - transform multitude of libraries from other language bindings to Go Lang.
 - decide which Addons, Plugins and Libraries can be open sourced.
 - decide which Addons, Plugins and Libraries will be deprecated.
-- implement pre-release designs for Addons, Plugins and Libraries which will be open sourced.
+- implement pre-release designs in Go for Addons, Plugins and Libraries which will be open sourced.

 ## Redesign with Go
 Following describes HOWI-CE design for transforming it to Go Lang while keeping